 Around 40% of students learn a musical instrument or have singing lessons, delivered by a team of 25 dedicated and excellent visiting music teachers.
 Lessons are available on all orchestral instruments plus percussion, guitar (acoustic/electric and bass), voice, harp, piano (including jazz piano) and organ.

-While most pupils tend to have their own instruments, the School can hire out some orchestral instruments if required (for 2016-17 this is charged at £30 per term).
-The cost of music lessons for 2016-2017 is £200 per term for ten lessons.
+While most pupils tend to have their own instruments, the School can hire out some orchestral instruments if required (there is a charge for this).
+The cost of music lessons for 2017-2018 is £210 per term for ten lessons.

 The music department is based in the Performing Arts Centre (PAC), which was opened in September 1999.
-This building is the epicentre of musical activity across the year, comprising a fine recital room (the Coleburt Room) with a new Kawai concert grand, a set of eight practice rooms, two class teaching rooms (one with a suite of Mac computers), and a sound-proofed Rock Room.
+This building is the epicentre of musical activity across the year, comprising a fine recital room (the Coleburt Room) with a Kawai concert grand piano, a set of eight practice rooms, two classrooms (one with a suite of Mac computers), and a sound-proofed Rock Room.

-In April 2016 the School's choir was privileged to sing alongside the Sistine Chapel Choir at a papal mass at St Peter's Basilica in Rome.
+The School's choir was privileged to sing alongside the Sistine Chapel Choir at a papal mass at St Peter's Basilica in Rome in April 2016.
 You can hear them sing at three points of the service – at the beginning, after 1:07:50 and 1:34.40 – by clicking here.
-For some pictures from the Mass go to the music gallery using the link to the right or to hear an interview on Vatican Radio with two Worth students while the choir was in Rome then click here.
+See the music gallery for pictures from the Mass or to hear an interview with two Worth students on Vatican Radio here.

 To find out what life as a Worth chorister is like, read the personal accounts of these two students by clicking here.